eCook Meal

 CRUNCHY & CREAMY

-Halve the Avocados and remove the pips.
-Peel off the avocado skin, keeping the flesh intact.
+Halve the avocados and remove the pips.
+Peel off the Avocado skin, keeping the flesh intact.
 Slice the flesh lengthways into wedges.
 Prepare a shallow dish containing the breadcrumbs, seasoning, and a drizzle of oil.
 Coat the avo wedges in the breadcrumbs.
 Press the crumb into each wedge so it coats evenly.
 Place on a baking tray in a single layer and bake in the hot oven for 12-15 minutes until crispy and golden.

 SIMPLE SALSA